hrg921/TDD-Study/README.md

 3. Make some changes to the code
 4. Run all tests and verify that all succeed
 5. Refactor to eliminate duplication

+## Learned

+- all the kotlin files must be located in src directory
+-